3.2. Pending litigations

 Scope of the Company’s remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches:

-The Company's Policy on Compensation & Benefits (“Compensation Policy”) for Managing Director & CEO, Other wholetime Directors, non-executive Directors, Key Management Person (KMP), Senior Management Personnel (SMP) and other employees was last amended and approved by the BNRC and the Board at its Meeting held on October 14, 2023 and October 17, 2023 respectively.
+The Company's Policy on Compensation & Benefits (“Compensation Policy”) for Managing Director & CEO, other Wholetime Directors, non-executive Directors, Key Management Person (KMP), Senior Management Personnel (SMP) and other employees was last amended and approved by the BNRC at its Meeting held on April 23, 2024 and July 22, 2024 respectively and the Board at its Meeting held on April 23, 2024, and July 23, 2024 respectively.

 Type of employees covered and number of such employees: